BrowserWindow

 configured to allow this kind of swiping anymore, so in order for it to emit properly the

-'Swipe between pages' preference in System Preferences > Trackpad > More Gestures
+'Swipe between pages' preference in System Preferences > Trackpad > More Gestures must be

 set to 'Swipe with two or three fingers'.